-The Dansko distribution center is currently operating on a limited basis.
-We remain committed to following best practices to protect the health and safety of our employees consistent with CDC guidelines and the scope of what is permitted in Pennsylvania at this time.
+Dansko is committed to following the best practices to protect the health and safety of our employees, consistent with CDC, Pennsylvania, and local guidelines.
 These efforts include minimizing the number of employees in the distribution center at any one time, enforcing social distancing, staggered shifts, regular hand washing, enhanced site cleaning, and other measures.

 Also, please note that trucking companies and other carriers may not be operating on their normal schedules, and therefore, your order may be delayed in transit.

-We appreciate your continued patience and understanding as we resume limited operations under challenging circumstances.
+We appreciate your continued patience and understanding under these challenging circumstances.
 Customer Service representatives are available by email, phone, or chat during normal business hours.

 Thank you, as always, for your support for the Dansko brand.